 - Do not use other medicines on your skin ulcer at the same time, unless instructed by your doctor.

 - Do not put cosmetics or skin care products on the treated skin.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have poor blood flow to your lower legs and feet, or any type of cancer.
+- Tell your doctor if you are pregnant or breastfeeding, you have poor blood flow to your lower legs and feet, or you have any type of cancer.

-- It is important to use the proper amount and not to use more than prescribed.
-Using too much of this medicine may increase your risk of having cancer.
-Your doctor will decide if you should continue to use this medicine based on how well your skin ulcer has healed.
+- Only use the prescribed amount of medicine.
+Too much of this medicine may increase your risk for cancer.
+Your doctor will decide if you should continue to use this medicine based on how well your skin ulcer heals.